DanB1998/StockMarket/README.md

 ## The Footer

 The footer is simple and easy, with 4 links to my social media and some text inviting a user to learn more about me.
 This allows people to connect to me socially of they feel like they want to.
+These links open in a new tab to ensure the user isn't redirected off my page, this provides a better user experience.

 ## Future ideas